Notre Dame better in Texas, but loses again in semifinals - WHIZ News

 The underthrown pass was intercepted by Christian Harris, and John Metchie had a 40-yard catch and run on the next play to set up a touchdown.

 On the next Irish possession, Book ended up in the medical tent after Barmore’s sack, replaced by freshman Drew Pyne.
-By the time Book got back into the game after the winningest quarterback in the school’s storied history missed the rest of that possession and the next one, the Irish trailed 31-7.
+By the time Book got back into the game after the winningest quarterback in the school’s storied history missed the rest of that possession, the Irish trailed 31-7.

 Notre Dame gave up TD drives of 79, 97 and 84 yards on Alabama’s first three possessions, none of those marches lasting longer than 2:36.